 The goal for the day had been the bottom of W-R21 which Wilson labelled “Tall Pine” Rapids; his map indicated a campsite at the end of the carry.
 As the list above makes clear, there were a number of swifts and Class I rapids to deal with – often by lining difficult short stretches – before we got there.

-There was also W-R20, pictured below, with an initial ledge which we “lifted over” on river left before hopping in for a bumpy ride down the rest of the rapids.
+There was also W-R20, pictured below, with an initial ledge that we “lifted over” on river left before hopping in for a bumpy ride down the rest of the rapids.

 It was still raining when we got to the take-out for W-R21 (“Tall Pine”).
 Rather than the 275 meters which Wilson noted, our GPS track came out to 385.
 The trail itself was in good shape and there was indeed more than one tall pine at the camping area end of the carry.

 We started off by setting up the 10′ X 14′ green tarp.
 Soon the tent went up underneath it.
 To create a bit more dry space we also set up the yellow tarp right next to it.
 We were pretty much soaked right through, so the next thing we did was to get into our dry clothes and warm up a bit.